determined-ai/determined/docs/training/setup-guide/custom-env.rst

 Determined-provided container that includes common deep learning libraries and frameworks.

 If your model code has additional dependencies, the easiest way to install them is to specify a :ref:`startup hook <startup-hooks>`.
-For more complex dependencies, you can also use a :ref:`custom Docker image <custom-docker-images>`.
+For more complex dependencies, use a :ref:`custom Docker image

-If you're using Determined on Kubernetes, review the supplementary :ref:`Custom Pod Specs
+<custom-docker-images>`.

-<custom-pod-specs>` guide.
+If you are using Determined on Kubernetes, review the :ref:`Custom Pod Specs <custom-pod-specs>` guide.

 .. _environment-variables: